-The Surprisingly Simple Secret to a Better Make-Ahead Smoothie Is Sitting in Your Cabinet
+Two Surprisingly Simple Secrets to a Better Make-Ahead Smoothie

-Google “make-ahead smoothie” and you'll find plenty of tips and tricks for whipping them up.
-There's the pre-freeze method: you first freeze a bunch of pre-portioned stuff in a bag, then pull it out, add liquid, and pray your blender's blade can tackle it all.
-Then there's the post-freeze method: you blend first then transfer your smoothie into a plastic bag or other freezer-safe container and freeze.
-But then you have to remember to transfer the concoction from the freezer to the fridge the night before to thaw—otherwise surrender to the idea of a breakfast popsicle.
-(Which, now that I think of it, I'm not entirely against.)
+Google "making smoothies ahead of time," and you'll find plenty of tips and tricks.
+There's the pre-freeze method: Freeze a bunch of pre-portioned stuff in a bag, pull it out, add liquid, and pray your blender's blade can tackle it all.
+Then there's the post-freeze method: Blend first, then transfer your smoothie into a plastic bag or other freezer-safe container, and freeze.
+In that case, you have to transfer the concoction from the freezer to the fridge the night before to thaw—or you'll wake up to a breakfast popsicle.
+(Which, now that I think about it, I'm not entirely against.)

 But there's a better, easier make-ahead smoothie method in town—and you can forget your smoothie packs altogether.
-You can forget the smoothie pops.
+And ditch the smoothie pops.

-The secret?
-Mason jars.
-All you have to do is whip up a big batch of smoothie (some inspiration here), pack it up in mason jars and stick it in the fridge.
+You probably already have some mason jars in your cabinet.
+Next time you whip up a big batch of smoothies), pack it up in mason jars and stick it in the fridge.
 Though mason jars get a lot of play these days as drinking glasses and vases, their main function is to keep food fresh by creating an airtight seal.
-In fact, any resealable container works just fine—in fact, my favorites are only about 50 cents each!
+In fact, any resealable container works—my favorites are only about 50 cents each!
 In one of these vessels, your smoothie will last—and stay fresh and delicious—for three days in the fridge.
-When you want to drink it, simply give the container a shake or a stir and you're good to go.
+When you want to drink it, simply give the container a shake or a stir, and you're good to go.
 No chiseling ingredients apart to get them in the blender, and no burned-out motors or busted blades.

-Now, there is one tiny additional tip to an even better make-ahead smoothie.
+For an even better make-ahead smoothie?
 Emulsifiers—anything that helps bind the ingredients together when blended—are the difference between easy grab-and-go smoothies and weirdly separated fruit juice.
-And, in my opinion, it’s what makes a drink a smoothie and not a juice (because it's smooth and creamy—get it?).
+It's what makes a drink a smoothie and not a juice (because it's smooth and creamy—get it?).

 So what works as an emulsifier?
 Some of my favorites include banana, an obvious and smart choice, and yogurt.
-Frozen peaches are often overlooked but they too create luscious texture.
+Frozen peaches are often overlooked, but they too create luscious texture.
 Coconut milk will add tropical vibes and is an excellent non-dairy alternative to yogurt.
-If you do use regular cow dairy, avoid combining it with anything too acidic i.e. pineapple or orange juice as this could cause the mixture to curdle.
+If you use regular cow dairy, avoid combining it with anything too acidic (i.e., pineapple or orange juice), which could cause the mixture to curdle.